lorenzobrito/abstractfactory/README.md

 # abstractfactory
-Simle example of abstract factory
+Simple example of abstract factory
  The definion of abstract factory says

  "Provide an interface for creating families of related or dependent objects without specifying their concrete classes."